AKASH7707/Heart_Disease_Prediction/README.md

 ### 1.1 Problem Statement

 The leading cause of death in the developed world is heart disease.
-Therefore there needs to be work done to help prevent the risks of of having a heart attack or stroke.Use this dataset to predict which patients are most likely to suffer from a heart disease in the near future using the features given.
+Therefore there needs to be work done to help prevent the risks of of having a heart attack or stroke.So we need some efficient way to predict which patients are most likely to suffer from a heart disease in the near future ,we have datas of patients about their medical condition for heart disease so with this data find a way to predict heart disase.
+It will help doctors to treat patients effectiely.

 ### 1.2 Goals and Objectives

-- The goal here is to creata a machine learning model to find the heart disease based on the datas given.
+- The goal here is to create a machine learning model to find the heart disease based on the datas given.
 - Then deploy the model in a website for easier access for the users.

 ### 1.3 Importance of the Project